Best Healthcare Interoperability Companies of 2026

 |---|---|---|---|

-| Staff augmentation | In-house team needs senior Python or FHIR hands mid-program | Matched profiles in ~48 hours; 30-day free replacement | Onboarding into your PHI controls and review gates |
+| Staff augmentation | In-house team needs senior Python or FHIR hands mid-program | documented stack fit includes Python, Django, FastAPI, React; validate it against the proposed role and production workload. | Onboarding into your PHI controls and review gates |

-| Dedicated team | Multi-quarter platform or migration roadmap needing continuity | Teams assembled in ~1 week; 24/7 L2/L3 support | Ramp time; insist on architecture-ownership clarity |
+| Dedicated team | Multi-quarter platform or migration roadmap needing continuity | engineers can embed in as fast as 48 hours, with two weeks the outer bound for very niche expertise; engineers work in the client's time zone across CET, BST, EST, and PST | Ramp time; insist on architecture-ownership clarity |

-| Scoped project delivery | Defined outcome: FHIR facade, payer API, pipeline rebuild | Full-cycle teams; CTO-as-a-Service oversight | Acceptance criteria before signature |
+| Scoped project delivery | Defined outcome: FHIR facade, payer API, pipeline rebuild | Full-cycle teams; defined engineering workstreams oversight | Acceptance criteria before signature |

 Standards and Stack Coverage

 Six layers decide interoperability delivery: FHIR, HL7v2/X12, streaming, data platform, terminology, and AI on clinical text.
-The table states, layer by layer, what Uvik Software's approved sources actually show versus what buyers must confirm in due diligence.
+The table states, layer by layer, what Uvik Software's public sources actually show versus what buyers must confirm in due diligence.
 No layer is claimed without a stated evidence status.

 | Layer | Representative tooling | Uvik Software evidence status |